Lightning-Universe/lightning-transformers/docs/source/tasks/new.rst

 The ``TaskTransformer`` class requires as input an optimizer config, scheduler config, and the backbone.

-In the above case, the backbone is a config object as defined in :ref:`the-backbone`, and we use the ``instantiator`` which is a helper object for us to instantiate the object via the config.
+In the above case, the backbone is a config object as defined in :ref:`implement-backbone`, and we use the ``instantiator`` which is a helper object for us to instantiate the object via the config.
 This allows us to remain agnostic to the backbone.
 Specifically, if we wanted to implement another backbone such as BERT, the task would not need change.

 Finally we define the config.
 This can be found in ``conf/task/vision/igpt.yaml``